 This is no longer the case – portfolio careers are now possible for anyone with good wifi, self motivation and an ability to provide a product or service that companies or other individuals need.

 Portfolio work pays well too, with hourly and daily earnings typically two to three times higher than for similar permanent roles.
 Therefore if you can build a portfolio of paid work activities of over 20 hours per week, you can earn more than you would in a permanent job.

 The primary boundary that stands in the way of people establishing a portfolio career is that they don’t know how to start one.
 It seems a bit risky and complicated.

 It doesn't need to be.

 Yes, there are many tactical skills to learn and hurdles to overcome, but if you take a step-by-step approach, it is achievable.
-With focus, you can even get started and win work within a month.
+With focus, you can even get started and win work within weeks.